How do I make a schedule?

 Volunteers will sell badges and individual movie tickets to people who come in the door.
 Volunteers will also check in those who have pre-purchased tickets and badges.

-Volunteers will be selling both OFF merchandise and Film-Makers merchandise at 2 separate tables.
+Volunteers will be selling OFF merchandise.
 OFF merchandise will be sold via tablet and will include cash, check, and credit card transactions.
 This is also the information booth so volunteers may answer questions about the festival.

-Volunteers will be responsible for monitoring the VIP Tent to make sure that only filmmakers, VIP guests, and OFF staff use the room.
+Volunteers will be responsible for monitoring the VIP Tent to make sure that only filmmakers, panelists, jury, media, sponsors, VIP guests, and OFF staff use the room.
 Volunteers will also need to work with the Hospitality Director for any food/drink needs and keep up with trash as needed.
 The volunteer in this area will sit in a chair outside the green room to check credentials (badges).
-They may also be assigned to the volunteer space.
+They may also be assigned to the volunteer room.

-Ushers will stand outside the doors to the theaters, take tickets or check badges and hand out audience ballots, do head-counts, and answer any questions that attendees may have.
+Ushers will stand outside the doors to the theaters, electronically check in tickets or badges or use the counter to count numbers going in theaters and and answer any questions that attendees may have.

 Screen Managers are the direct communication from the theater to the booth upstairs.
 Volunteers will be asked to sit in a specific place and keep in communication with the booth for any problems that may occur with the picture or sound.
-Only people who can handle responsibility of a head set and pay attention to the screen need apply.
+Only people who can handle responsibility of a head set and pay attention to the screen the entire time need apply.